baoxp2001/baoxp2001.github.io/README.md

 # UPDATE 7.1 (as of August 15th, 2025)
 Minor update!
 Align the text to center in the carousel of the home page.

+# UPDATE 7.2 (as of August 15th, 2025)
+NEW!
+Responsive YouTube embeds and fixes to carousel for mobile users